philip928lin/PyCHAMP/docs/source/example_SD6.rst

 .. _example_2:

-Creating advanced input dictionaries to set up run an SD-6 LEMA Model
+Creating advanced input dictionaries to set up and run an SD-6 Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A feature aspect of PyCHAMP is its adaptability, allowing users to customize various components, such as the assets and networks of agents.
-To illustrate this, a scenario with two aquifers and four behavioral agents, each possessing different assets, is established.
+To illustrate this, a scenario with two aquifers and four farmers, each possessing different assets, is established.
 Farmers are presented with a selection of crops — corn, sorghum, wheat, and soybeans — with the added option of leaving fields fallow.
 The irrigation technology choices have also been expanded to include both center pivot LEPA and standard center pivot systems.
-The figure and table provided below illustrate and outline the setup of the model, assets of each behavioral agent, and the characteristics of the assets under their management.
+The figure and table provided below illustrate and outline the setup of the model, assets of each farmer, and the characteristics of the assets under their management.

 .. figure:: example2.png
    :align: center
    :width: 80%
    :alt: alternative text

-   Illustration of an advanced setup for an SD-6 LEMA model.
+   Illustration of an advanced setup for an SD-6 model.

-   *Note: Each behavior agent is in a network with others in the same aquifer region*.
+   *Note: Each farmer is in a network with others in the same aquifer region*.

-.. csv-table:: Important attributes and their values associated with different behavior agents
+.. csv-table:: Important attributes and their values associated with different farmers
    :file: model_flexibility.csv
    :widths: auto
    :header-rows: 1

-*Note: Multiple fields for behavior agents are given as (field1, field2), and their corresponding attribute values are given as (value1, value2), respectively, and multiple wells for behavior agents are given as [well1, well2], and their corresponding attribute values are given as [value1, value2], respectively*.
+*Note: Multiple fields for farmers are given as (field1, field2), and their corresponding attribute values are given as (value1, value2), respectively, and multiple wells for farmers are given as [well1, well2], and their corresponding attribute values are given as [value1, value2], respectively*.

-Simulating an SD-6 LEMA model consists of the following steps:
+Simulating an SD-6 model consists of the following steps:

 1. Import the model, define crop and irrigation types, and area split.